-As the world strives to find a better way to produce fabrics there are some fantastic innovations coming our way.
+As the world strives to find a better way to produce sustainable fabrics there are some fantastic innovations coming our way.

 The industry has been experimenting with fibers to replace our addiction to cotton.
 Hemp, bamboo, and flax, are all sustainable alternatives to cotton.
 Even the humble stinging nettle is being used as it produces a soft fiber which is naturally fire-resistant.

 Alternatives to leather are another exciting innovation being worked on at the moment.
 Think mushroom, bark, leaf, apple, and coconut (believe it or not!).
 These may not appear in fabric shops anytime soon but we are excited to see them popping up on the high street.

 Fabric From Food Waste?

 Other organic items being used to manufacture clothing are oranges and pineapples, both of which produce a huge amount of global waste in the food industry every year.

 Orange Fiber is a textile made by extracting the cellulose from the leftovers from the industrial pressing and processing of the oranges.
 The fiber is naturally enriched with citrus essential oil which means the vitaminic textile nourishes the skin when being worn.